Aidan-Mooney/gdpr_obfuscator/README.md

 ```bash
 python -m gdpr_obfuscator --event config.json --output obfuscated.csv
 ```
-This will save the output bytes to a csv file.
+This will save the obfuscated output to `obfuscated.csv` in the current directory.

 ## File Structure